 U.S. News & World Report

-- Supporters contributed $215.4 million in gifts and new commitments to NC State in FY18 — our second consecutive year to raise more than $200 million.
+- Supporters contributed $220 million in new gifts and pledges to NC State in FY19.

 - Alumnus Frederick Eugene Wilson Jr. and the Wilson family gave the transformational gift of $28 million to name the Wilson College of Textiles in perpetuity.